SanchoBlaze/blazeislebot/ECONOMY_README.md

 - All item prices are set so users always make a profit when using or selling them
 - Profit margins are transparent and based on rarity

+### 🏆 Net Worth XP Bonuses
+- Earn one-time XP bonuses for reaching net worth milestones (wallet + bank):
+  - 10,000 coins: 250 XP
+  - 50,000 coins: 750 XP
+  - 100,000 coins: 1,500 XP
+  - 250,000 coins: 3,000 XP
+  - 500,000 coins: 6,000 XP
+  - 1,000,000 coins: 12,000 XP
+- Each bonus is awarded only once per user per threshold.
+- When a milestone is reached, a non-ephemeral notification is sent in the economy channel, featuring the user's avatar and milestone details.

 ## Commands

 ### 💰 Economy Commands